≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 Many of the definitions and workplace issues we have discussed thus far have the potential to contribute to an increased risk for suicide in nurses.
 There is a need for multi-level intervention to include policy and procedural changes and practice changes within workplace settings (Lee & Friese, 2021).
 Nurses must also be proactive in taking care of themselves and prioritizing their own physical, mental, emotional, and spiritual wellness (Lee & Friese, 2021).

 Actions to be taken if you or someone you know is experiencing active suicide ideation are to immediately call the National Suicide Lifeline number, call a trusted friend or family member, or report directly to the nearest emergency room or psychiatric hospital.
-So much can be done to help you, your colleagues, your family members, or your friend who is experiencing active suicidal ideation.
-A safety plan will be developed to help protect the individual, a support system will be organized, psychiatric services will be initiated to intervene for excellent support, and the person will be kept safe.

-Passive suicidal ideation is also very much a severe mental health concern that should be taken seriously.
+Passive suicidal ideation is also a severe mental health concern that should be taken seriously.
 However, treatment in an acute care setting is not immediately recommended.
 It is recommended that anyone who is experiencing passive suicidal ideation be seen by a mental health professional as soon as possible (Salt Lake Behavioral Health, 2022).
-If the individual verbalizes that they do not feel safe themselves or if they answer you that they cannot commit to staying safe for the next 24 hours when you ask them that question, it is recommended that that person is immediately referred to the nearest emergency room or psychiatric hospital for evaluation and potential hospitalization (Salt Lake Behavioral Health, 2022).
+If the individual verbalizes that they do not feel safe themselves or if they answer you that they cannot commit to staying safe for the next 24 hours when you ask them that question, it is recommended that the person be immediately referred to the nearest emergency room or psychiatric hospital for evaluation and potential hospitalization (Salt Lake Behavioral Health, 2022).

 The National Suicide Lifeline number was updated in July 2022 as a shorter, easier-to-remember number.
 For you or anyone you know in crisis or experiencing suicidal ideation, people utilize the following number for support: